-I assist in leading regulatory approvals for major company initiatives and represent the company before the Indiana Utility Regulatory Commission in rulemakings and contested proceedings.
-I also assist in the company’s corporate and transactional law matters, including mergers and acquisitions, trademark and intellectual property law, and contract negotiations.
+I am an author and attorney.
+I serve as corporate counsel to Vectren Corporation, an energy-holding company headquartered in Evansville, Indiana.
+I assist in leading regulatory approvals for company initiatives and represent the company in rulemakings and contested proceedings.
+I also assist with corporate and transactional law matters, including mergers and acquisitions, trademark and intellectual property law, and contract negotiations.

 Current Civic and Community Activities

-- Co-Founder, The 1816 Group.
+- The 1816 Group, 2012 – present.
 Co-founder and Secretary of this non-partisan political action committee dedicated to promoting responsible, pro-business policies and candidates.

-- Board Member, Indiana Univ.
+- Indiana Univ.
 Alumni Assoc. – Greater Evansville.
-Serving all IU alumni living in Vanderburgh, Posey, Gibson, Spencer, and Warrick counties in Indiana and Henderson and Daviess counties in Kentucky, the Greater Evansville Chapter of the IU Alumni Association is one of the largest alumni chapters in the country, with more than 1,100 members.
+Board Member of the Greater Evansville Chapter of the IU Alumni Association, one of the largest alumni chapters in the country with more than 1,100 members.

 Past Civic and Community Activities